AmpereComputingAI/ampere_model_library/computer_vision/classification/resnet_50_v1/README.md

 # Resnet 50 v1

-This folder contains the script to run Resnet 18 on ImageNet classification task in pytorch framework.\
+This folder contains the script to run Resnet 50 on ImageNet classification task in pytorch and onnx runtime framework.\
 Variant supplied below in fp32 precision accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/abs/1512.03385